MaPhil/asset-db/storage-gap-analysis.md

 | source_rows.json | Normalized source rows. | Superseded by per-upload raw asset documents and archived copies. | Delete after migration. |
 | sources.json | Source metadata for uploads. | Capture source details inside raw asset meta or measure archive entries. | Delete after migrating needed fields. |
 | unified_assets.json | Legacy unified asset view. | Superseded entirely by `asset-pool.json`. | Delete. |

+---

+## 8. Frontend Impact for Asset Groups and New Storage Layout

+* **API contract updates:** The SPA screens that fetch `/api/v1/groups` and related group taxonomies must switch to the new `asset_groups.json` structure (embedded assets, selectors, CIA/risk flags, implementation measures) instead of the previous trio of `groups.json`, `group_categories.json`, and `group_asset_types.json`.
+Endpoints should return a single denormalized group document per ID, and client code must stop reading category/type tables.
+* **Creation & edit forms:** Group creation dialogs need fields for `asset_sub_category`, `assets`, selectors, CIA/risk toggles, and implementation measure references to match the `asset_groups.json` schema.
+Existing form controls for group category/type pickers can be removed or repurposed to edit the new properties.
+* **List/detail rendering:** Group list and detail views should render CIA/availability/confidentiality flags and implementation measure summaries from the new schema, and show embedded assets/selectors directly instead of resolving lookups through deleted auxiliary tables.
+* **Data migration awareness:** Client-side state hydration and cache keys should expect the new per-group shape so that once `groups.json` is replaced by `asset_groups.json`, the UI does not attempt to load or reconcile the removed category/type files.
+During transition, feature-flag or version checks can short-circuit legacy fetches.
+* **Asset-pool interplay:** Where group UIs previously derived member assets from `group_asset_types` or `group_categories`, they must now read the `assets` array inside each group document and respect archive semantics from `asset-pool.json` (e.g., show archived assets distinctly or filter them out based on `archived` flag).